eric-brechemier/server-log-collector/README.md

 (http://www.evans.io/posts/ssh-agent-for-sudo-authentication/), no password
 will be requested.
 Otherwise, you will be prompted for a password.

+The log files are selected on the server, packed as a tar.gz archive in a temporary location on the server, then copied back to the local system using `scp` and expanded into the target directory.
+Temporary archives used for the transfer are then deleted.

 ## AUTHOR ##

 Eric Bréchemier <github@eric.brechemier.name>